amusarra/quarkus-graphql-quickstart/README.md

 ```

 ## Running the application via Docker Compose and Podman Compose
-The container images of the application are created through two GitHub actions defined in the files: `docker_publish.yml` and `docker_publish_native_amd64.yml` within the project, directory `.github/workflows`.
+The container images of the application are created through two GitHub actions defined in the files in the `.github/workflows` directory:

+1. `docker_publish.yml` builds the container image in JVM mode for both ARM64 and AMD64 architectures and publishes it to Docker Hub.
+2. `docker_publish_native_quarkus_cli.yml` builds the container image in Native mode for both ARM64 and AMD64 architectures and publishes it to Docker Hub.
+Using the Quarkus CLI, the native image is built and then packaged into a container image.

-The created images are available on Docker Hub at the following link: https://hub.docker.com/r/amusarra/quarkus-graphql-quickstart/tags.
+The created images are available on Docker Hub at the following link:

+1. Container Image - JVM Mode - https://hub.docker.com/r/amusarra/quarkus-graphql-quickstart/tags
+2. Container Image - Native Mode - https://hub.docker.com/r/amusarra/quarkus-graphql-quickstart-native/tags

 To build the container image in JVM mode, the reference Dockerfile is `Dockerfile.jvm` (in `src/main/docker/Dockerfile.jvm`) and for the Native mode container image, the reference Dockerfile is `Dockerfile.native` (in `src/main/docker/Dockerfile.native`).

-The file [docker-compose.yml](src/main/docker/docker-compose.yml) was created to run the application in container mode.
-To run the application in container mode, execute the following commands:
+The file [docker-compose.yml](src/main/docker/docker-compose.yml) was created to run the application (JVM mode) in container environment.
+To run the application in container environment, execute the following commands:

 ```shell
 # Export the environment variable to enable and enable the HTTPS protocol